-As we celebrate International Women’s day today, It is increasingly evident that women’s involvement and leadership in environmental solutions has often been overlooked and that more must be done to empower women to help deliver successful and long-lasting results for the environment.
+As we celebrate International Women’s day, it is increasingly evident that women’s involvement and leadership in environmental solutions has often been overlooked and that more must be done to empower women to help deliver successful and long-lasting results for the environment.

 As Decision-making processes always start at home, most of the decisions regarding the management of the home and habits of the children are taken by women.
 This further validates the fact that the state of the environment is often shaped by gender.